scantist/user-docs/docs/en-US/Projects-Overview/index.md

 <img src="/images/Projects-Overview/Projects-Overview-4.png"/>

 <ol>
-  <li>Click the bar for “sort by” located on top of the project list</li>
+  <li>Click the bar for "sort by" located on top of the project list</li>
   <li>Select any of the three categories from the drop-down list</li>
   <li>Click on the arrow next to the drop-down list to sort the list in descending order
     <div class="steps">